-Marker Design Tips
+Marker Design Tips for Good Tracking Performance

 You will have to design new marker arrays for your final project.

 1. Multiple markers in an array are typically better than a single marker.
 However, depending on the constraints of your design, you might want to have one marker rather than four in an array.
 You must adjust the xml file for this, as with any other marker array design.